rehabas/next-js-router/README.md

 export default Person;

 ```
-We have router as something called query so all the parameters that we are having for example `device` and `person` will be inside this query:
+We have a router as something called query so all the parameters that we are having, for example, `device` and `person` will be inside this query:

 ![](https://i.imgur.com/O2g5bgZ.png)